E3FxGaming/ExtendedCYK-Algorithm/README.md

 # ExtendedCYK-Algorithm
-Implementation of the extended CYK-Algorithm
+Koltin Implementation of the extended CYK-Algorithm as described in the [german YouTube video of NLogSpace](https://www.youtube.com/watch?v=FZTsN36wlpk).